MarchalTommy/ExoLink_Manager/README.md

 <aside>
 💡 ExoLink Manager is a Kotlin + Compose app designed to help centralise on a FireStore database the deeplinks used in all of our projects.
 It has been build as a side project on my free time to work on Compose.

 It is simple yet powerful, with the ability to add edit or remove deeplinks, add some to favorites, filter them, generate a QR code for the deeplink, or just share it as text !
+And it DOESN'T have ads (take that, play store deeplinks apps !)

 </aside>

 ## Libraries used

+- Compose
 - Material 3
 - Material
 - Firebase Firestore